-2.2.1 The types of cultures studied in the empirical research
+2.2.1 The types of cultures studied in the empirical research to organisational research.

-The various approaches and the many definitions prove that organisational culture is extremely complex and comprehensive.
-As a result, there is no single good method for measuring it (Fekete, 2011).
-Cameron and Quinn (2006) followed a two-dimensional logic in their approach to organisational research.
 The two poles of the first dimension are flexibility, adaptability to the given situation, and dynamism, while the other pole is stability, order, and control.
 The second dimension divides the internal and external orientation.
 While one pole of this dimension is integration and uniformity for the internal orientation, the other pole is differentiation and competition for the external orientation.